-Military retirees who are eligible for both Concurrent Retirement and Disability Pay (CRDP) and Combat Related Special Compensation (CRSC) can choose which entitlement they prefer to receive during Open Season, which ends January 31.
+Military retirees who are eligible for both Concurrent Retirement and Disability Pay (CRDP) and Combat Related Special Compensation (CRSC) can choose which entitlement they prefer to receive during Open Season, which runs from Jan.
+1-31, 2023.

-If you are eligible to participate in Open Season, you will receive a letter detailing the benefits of each entitlement by mail this month.
-Along with the letter, you'll receive an Open Season Election Form, which allows you to choose the type of payment you wish to receive.
+If you are eligible to participate in the open season, you should have received a letter detailing the benefits of each entitlement by mail.
+Along with the letter, an Open Season Election Form allows you to choose the type of payment you wish to receive.
 Federal law prohibits receiving both CRDP and CRSC.

 When you review the comparison table, you'll notice several differences between CRDP and CRSC.
 Before making your decision, you may want to consider how these differences affect you.
 For instance: